fellipe-ribeiro/randomcolor/README.md

 2 - open the terminal in the project folder and run: 'npm install' to install the dependencies.

-3 - Run: 'npx expo start' and then follow the instructions depending on the execution device.
+3 - Install Expo Go in your device and run: 'npx expo start' and then follow the instructions depending on the execution device.

 # How the project works